phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at phillycommunitywireless@gmail.com.

-## What does an antenna installation involve?
+## What does a rooftop antenna installation involve?

 A normal installation takes a few hours, and requires cabling power to the roof, and installing a non-penetrating roof mount with line of sight to Gotham Tower, our main hub.
 A router can be installed inside the house, and we often try to install one relay antenna on the roof or side of the building to share the signal around the area.
 See our [Installations page](https://docs.phillycommunitywireless.org/en/latest/installations/) for more info.